m-parchami/3DVehicleDetection/README.md

 5. Training a custom 2D model from Tensorflow 1's object detection API.
 6. Measuring translation vector accuracy*.

-*\**: Other estimations are evaluated while and after training models (both 2D and 3D).
+*\** Other estimations are evaluated while and after training models (both 2D and 3D).
 However, since the translation vector is regressed through geometry connstraints, it can only be evaluated separately.

 **Note**: You may also view the notebook in Github website.
-If it fails to load, hit reload.
+If it fails to load, hit reload a couple of times.

 In the following, I provide a brief documentation on the implementation of different sections.